slider104/nixos/README.md

 #### MOD+ARROW = navigate open apps
 #### MOD+CTRL+ARROW = move active app
 #### use PGUP and PGDOWN instead of ARROW to navigate/move between workspaces
-the system itself is very clean and minimal learn about the system and its structure in your ~/nixos directory look in configuration.nix and follow the path of all the imports to learn its modular structure in ~/nixos/home.nix are my bash aliases living for now. usefull if you change alot
+the system itself is very clean and minimal. learn about the system and its structure in your ~/nixos directory. look in configuration.nix and follow the path of all the imports to learn its modular structure. in ~/nixos/home.nix are my bash aliases living for now. usefull if you change alot.
 ```nix
 cat = "bat";
 ll = "ls -la";